 The sperm-killing chemical in most spermicides is nonoxynol 9.
 Another substance called a base is mixed with the spermicide to keep it from spilling out of the vagina.
-The base coats the vagina and to a certain extent blocks the cervix.
+The base coats the vagina and, to a certain extent, blocks the cervix.

 Spermicides rapidly kill or immobilize sperm.
-Since the spermicide must be well distributed in the vagina, the base in which it is mixed influences its effectiveness.
-Foam is better distributed than jellies, creams and suppositories.
-When a vaginal spermicide is used alone, foams are the best choice.
+Since the spermicide must be well distributed in the vagina, the base, in which it is mixed, influences its effectiveness.
+Advantage 24 gel and foams are better distributed than creams and suppositories and are the best choice when a vaginal spermicide is used alone.
+The sponge acts as a physical barrier to sperm but may get pushed aside by the penis, especially in women who have had babies.